-You can use JSP action element <jsp:getProperty> to retrieve the value of a property/instance variable already defined in a class.
+You can use JSP action element, <jsp:getProperty>, to retrieve the value of a property/instance variable which is already defined in a class.

-In order to retrieve the value of a property defined in the class,
+In order to retrieve the value of a property defined in a class,

-we will first have to access the object(bean) of a class using its id already created using <jsp:useBean> action element.
+we will first have to access an object(bean) of a class by using its id, which is already created by using the <jsp:useBean> action element.

 Syntax of <jsp:getProperty>